elamaran619/amazon-quicksight-user-guide/doc_source/example-create-an-analysis.md

 ## Next Steps<a name="example-next-step-analysis"></a>

-Modify the visuals in the Marketing analysis by using the procedure in [Tutorial: Modify Visuals](example-modify-visuals.md)\.
+Modify the visuals in the analysis by using the procedure in [Tutorial: Modify Visuals](example-modify-visuals.md)\.